 officials know that the defense of life matters to Michiganders!

 Transportation options: The diocese will be sponsoring two buses for this year’s Michigan March for Life in Lansing.
 One bus will pick up and drop off at St. Isidore the Laborer Catholic Church in Grand Rapids, and the other pick up and drop off at St. Francis de Sales, Norton Shores.
 The cost is $23 per person.
-To reserve your spot, please contact Lauren Vandervort at lvandervort@GRdiocese.org or (616) 246-0588.
+To reserve your spot, on either bus, participants must pre-register through this link HERE or contact Lauren Vandervort at lvandervort@GRdiocese.org or (616) 246-0588.

 Bishop’s Statement on Sunday’s LDS Attack